Directors

 Cody Freitag

 I just received my PhD in computer science at Cornell University (although technically at the Cornell Tech campus), advised by Rafael Pass.
-I will soon start as a postdoctoral researcher at Northeastern University with Daniel Wichs and Boston University with Ran Canetti, where I will be fortunately funded by a Khoury College Distinguished Postdoctoral Fellowship.
+I am a postdoctoral researcher at Northeastern University with Daniel Wichs and Boston University with Ran Canetti, where I will be fortunately funded by a Khoury College Distinguished Postdoctoral Fellowship.
 My research primarily focuses on the theoretical foundations of cryptography.
 In particular, I'm interested in cryptographic proof systems and their applications in the decentralized setting of blockchains.
 I've also been interested in non-uniform models of security and differential privacy.

 Joshua Gancher